andrasq/consistent-hash-js/Readme.md

 - `distribution` - node arrangement around the ring, for when no control points provided.
   One of `"random"` or `"uniform"`, default "random".
 - `orderNodes` - function to use to define the order of newly added nodes that need uniformly distributed control points assigned.
+The function gets as input an array of nodes, and returns an array of nodes.
 Default `undefined`, assign points in as-added order.

 The number of nodes supported is `range / weight`, default 2500.
 For 10x more nodes, use a wider range like 1,000,003 or a smaller weight like 4.